Table Of Contents

 Without it: Mistakes or fraud may stay hidden, damaging the credibility

 Government Accounting is used by public organisations, such as councils or government departments.
-This Types of Accounting follows specific rules to track how public funds are collected, allocated, and spent, ensuring transparency and accountability in public finance.
+These types of Accounting follow specific rules to track how public funds are collected, allocated, and spent, ensuring transparency and accountability in public finance.

 Used by: Government agencies and municipal authorities